$SalaryCheck

 Variable pay is compensation tied to performance — bonuses, commissions, or performance-based equity — rather than guaranteed base salary.

-How fair is a physician assistant offer in New York, NY?
+How does a physician assistant offer in New York, NY typically compare?

 There's no single right number — physician assistant pay in New York, NY varies by company stage, specialization, seniority band, and equity grant.
-What matters is whether your specific comp package lines up with what other New York, NY employers are paying for comparable work right now.
-SalaryCheck compares base, bonus, and equity against current New York, NY market data and tells you exactly where you sit — so you walk into your next conversation with numbers, not a hunch.
+SalaryCheck compares base, bonus, and equity against typical New York, NY market ranges and surfaces where your package sits — so you walk into your next conversation with research, not a hunch.
+Informational only — for decisions with legal implications, an employment attorney is the right call; for personal financial planning, a CFP can help.